djosifovski/Abalone-Age-Prediction/README.md

-# Problem statement
-Abalones are sea snails that live in kelp forest in ocean water.
-They are very nutritious and expensive delicacy for their unique taste.
-Thus, they are in high demand, especially in Asia.
-This has created a multibillion dollar export industry.

-There is a positive correlation between the economic value and age of abalone, meaning that as the abalone is older it is more expensive.
-This makes determining the age of abalone very important to those involved in this business.
+# Abalone Age Prediction

+## Motivation
-The goal of the project is to predicit the age of abalone from physical measurements with machine learning.
+Determining the age of abalone is an important task because it affects the revenue of the industry.
+The traditional approach is time-consuming, and different approaches are needed to speed up the process.
+The motivation for this project is to address that by determining the age of abalone from physical measurments with machine learning models.

-# Methodology
+## Methodology
-Various models were built, and their performance was evaluated with R^2 score, and root mean square error (RMSE).
-The winning model is Random Forests from the `sklearn` library.
-The evaluation scores on the test data set are: R^2 = 0.570045, and RMSE = 2.000499.
+This is a regression type of problem in which a subset of learning algoritms were trained from `scikit-learn` and regression algorithm from `XGBoost`.
+As a single number evaluation metric R^2 is used, and after fine-tuning the models, the most optimal model is Support Vector Regressor where R^2=0.655027.